-The Tahltan Band (based at Telegraph Creek) is the main reserve.
+The Tahltan Band (based at Telegraph Creek).
 Learn more.

-The Iskut Band (based at Iskut) is the other band comprising the Tahltan Nation.
+The Iskut Band (based at Iskut).
 Learn more.

 THREAT (Tahltan Heritage Resources Environmental Assessment Team)

 THREAT provides project management and technical support to the TCG Lands Department.
 THREAT’s mission is to: support the protection of Tahltan environmental, social, cultural, heritage and economic interests that may be affected by industrial action in the Tahltan territory; assess potential impacts from new and existing industrial development on Tahltan territory; identify options for avoiding or mitigating impacts; and ensure that Tahltan people are meaningfully involved in permitting processes and project reviews.
 THREAT supports the TCG Lands Department and the Tahltan leadership by using Tahltan knowledge, experience and science to identify potential impacts to Tahltan interests and providing recommended options to address and mitigate impacts.